caerphoto/bounty_tracker/README.md

 `http://localhost:3000/` to see the app running.

 In production, `/var/www` is a common install location.
-You'll need to perform the following operations either as as another the required permissions; [this SuperUser post] explains how to set up a user group that has the necessary permissions, so you don't have to keep typing `sudo` (or worse, logging in as root).
+You'll need to perform the following operations as a user with the required permissions; [this SuperUser post] explains how to set up a user group that has the necessary permissions, so you don't have to keep typing `sudo` (or worse, logging in as root).